-In the broadest sense, fraud can encompass any crime for gain that uses deception as its principal modus operandus.
-There are but three ways to illegally relieve a victim of his money: force, trickery, or larceny.
-All those offenses that employ trickery are frauds.
-Since deception is the linchpin of fraud, we will include Webster's synonyms: "'Deceive' implies imposing a false idea or belief that causes ignorance, bewilderment or helplessness; 'mislead' implies a leading astray that may or may not be intentional; 'delude' implies deceiving so thoroughly as to obscure the truth; 'beguile' stresses the use of charm and persuasion in deceiving."
+In the broadest sense, fraud can encompass any crime for gain that uses deception as its principal modus operandi.
+Of the three ways to illegally relieve a victim of money-force, trickery, or larceny-all offenses that employ trickery are frauds.
+Thus, deception is the linchpin of fraud.